-Stockholm sees snow fall from October to March which makes the likelihood of snow at Christmas high.
+Stockholm sees snow fall from October to March which makes the likelihood of a white Christmas high.
 When there is a layer of snow covering the city at Christmas time, Stockholm really is a magical winter wonderland.
 But even when there is no snow, Stockholm is full of fun Christmas activities and traditions for you to explore.
 These are some of our favourites.

 Christmas market on Gamla Stan

 This year the market will have 41 stalls, where you can find all sorts of great presents for your loved ones.
-You can get warm with some mulled wine under the Christmas tree and explore the stalls filled with local products, candies, art forging, sausages & venison, handicrafts, cotton candy, ceramics and more.
+You can get warm with some mulled wine under the Christmas tree and explore the stalls filled with local products, candies, art forging, sausages and venison, handicrafts, cotton candy, ceramics, and more.

 Christmas traditions at Skansen